BCT Nearly New Sale - Information for sellers

 • Your number allocator will have advised you when goods are to be dropped off, please be on time and advise her if you will not be coming.

-• We have changed the process to reduce errors and speed up the payment process, and are using electronic transfer (virement collectif) for payment.
-You must now submit your bank information, including your IBAN number & name of the bank, name of the beneficiary on the account and address for an electronic transfer to be completed.
-You must verify and sign that your information is recorded correctly when you drop off small goods, or as agreed with number allocator, before the sale day.
-IBAN code and Name of the Beneficiary of the account must be provided as part of Sellers Account details, or you will not be paid.
+• Information for payment process: You must provide your bank information in the seller number application form.
+You must verify and sign that your information is recorded correctly when you drop off small goods with your number allocator before the sale day.
 Please note that you are personally responsible for ensuring that your account number is recorded correctly.
-Even if you only have large items, you must have provided your bank information and signed that this is correct prior to the sale day.
+Even if you only have large items, you must have already filled in a Large Item Form and provided your bank information and signed that this is correct at drop off on the sale day.

 How do I print and use the labels?

-• The description is important and needs to be simple but detailed. ''Red Gap Sweater W/Zip'' or ''Multicoloured Knitted Dress'' are clear and help reunite label and item if the label gets detached.
-Label-less items are taken off the sale floor and not sold, so clearly labelled and well attached labels help keep items in the sale until they are sold.
+• The description is important and needs to be simple but detailed. ''Red GAP Sweater W/Zip'' or ''Multicoloured Knitted Dress'' are clear and help reunite label and item if the label gets detached.
+Label-less items are taken off the sale floor and not sold.

 • DO NOT use the quick print option on your printer as your label will not scan.
 Use only white paper (no color) and do not pierce, damage or cover the bar code in any way.